 Happy Monday and welcome to Glitter Reviews!

-What do you hope children take away from Nila’s Perfect Coat?
+What do you hope children will take away from How to Hatch a Reader?

 Please tell us about your writing routine.